Melbourne Cup Calcutta 6th November 2023

 Very much different from your typical Melbourne Cup sweep that gets conducted in the office or home, a Calcutta involves a ticket draw and a separate auction process.

-No matter if you are a horse race lover or this is your first time, we welcome all our members and guests to a fun night on Monday, 31st October at 5.00 pm for the Melbourne Cup Calcutta at the Manning Bowling Club!
+Whether you are a horse race lover or this is your first time, we welcome all our members and guests to a fun night on Monday, 6th November at 5.00 pm for the Melbourne Cup Calcutta at the Manning Bowling Club!

 What are the rules of our Melbourne Cup Calcutta?